NightfallGT/Discord-Account-Generator/README.md

 ## How to use

 - You can customize usernames by editing the usernames in discord_usernames.txt.
+- Run the file and use normal mode if you are a beginner/inexperienced with proxies and theading.

 ### Run via Exe Version
 - Extract the .rar file